snowch/biginsight-examples/README.md

 - Clone this repository
 - Copy connection.properties_template to connection.properties
-- Edit connection.properties to point to your BigInsights instance
+- Edit connection.properties to add your BigInsights instance hostname and credentials

 *********************************************************************